Dedekind real numbers

 Idea

-3. Disjointness.
-L and U are disjoint subsets of .
+1. Disjointness.
+The cuts lx and uy are disjoint subsets of .

-The type of Dedekind real numbers is the type of all Dedekind cuts.
+The collection of all Dedekind real numbers is denoted .
 The Dedekind real numbers will be taken as the standard definition of the real numbers in the agda-unimath library.

 Definition